JCZuurmond/dbt-synapse-demo/README.md

 terraform -chdir=terraform/ apply terraform.tfplan
 ```

-This command will take a couple minutes to create [Azure Synapse Analytics] and its related
+This command will take a couple minutes to create an [Azure Synapse Analytics]
-resources.
+and its related resources.

 # Jaffle shop with data built tool (dbt)